 It is essential that schools be safe and orderly to provide environments that foster learning and high academic achievement.
-The Citrus County School Board and Administration are determined to provide an environment that is drug-free and protects students' physical and mental health, safety, and civil rights.
-This goal emphasizes the personal responsibility of students and the necessity of involving all stakeholders, including parents, in achieving this goal.
-Although education and prevention strategies are the preferred means of achieving safe schools, there must be a clear statement of policy that violence in schools will not be permitted.
-The law enforcement agency that has jurisdiction shall be notified as soon as possible of all violations involving violent criminal acts.
+The Citrus County School Board and Administration support the State Education goals to provide an environment that is drug-free and protects students' health, safety, and civil rights.
+This goal emphasizes the personal responsibility of students and the necessity of involving all stakeholders, including parents, in achieving this goal through education and prevention.
+However, there must be a clear statement that violence in schools will not be permitted.
+Zero Tolerance shall be the rule in Citrus County School District for violent acts of school related violence, crime, and the use of weapons on school property, school-sponsored transportation or during school-sponsored activities.